Funding the Modern Law Firm: From Bank Loans to New Capital Strategies

 Choosing the Right Mix

-Not every firm needs litigation finance.
-Not every firm should pursue private equity.
-In many cases, the most effective strategy remains a strong relationship with a trusted banking partner that understands legal economics.
+There is no one single correct approach for every firm, but in many cases, the most effective strategy remains a strong relationship with a trusted banking partner that understands legal economics.

-What has changed is not the necessity of bank financing, but the range of alternatives firms now have when they face atypical growth opportunities, large case investments or transformation initiatives.
+While bank financing remains the standard for securing funding, firms now have a range of alternatives when they face atypical growth opportunities, large case investments or transformation initiatives.

 The modern capital question is no longer “bank loan or not?”
 It is “what combination of funding sources best supports my firm’s strategy, risk profile and cash flow?”